Popular Social Media Nutrition Myths Debunked

 Therefore, enjoy the hearty bowl of oatmeal for breakfast and know that the so-called spike in your blood sugar is simply the body’s natural response to food.

-Related: Diabetes management
+Related: Dietitian for diabetes management

 4. The carnivore diet is optimal for weight loss